zulucmd/zulu/CONTRIBUTING.md

 ## Questions

-If you have questions regarding Cobra, feel free to ask it in the community [#cobra Slack channel][cobra-slack]
+If you have questions regarding Zulu, feel free to ask it in the community [#cobra Slack channel][cobra-slack]

 ## Filing a bug or feature